mogul27/Learning-Scratchpads/React/react_notes.md

 - Props can share data between React Components
 - Props always passed from component through a component tree to child   components, never straight to the child component

+#### Section 4 Tasks
+1. In App output the key concepts
+2. Identify components that could be created from main blob
+3. Create an use the custom components

+#### Section 5
+- State allows you to react to clicks ad make the website interactive

 #### Key commands
 *npm install* gets the libraries and dependencies needed\
 *npx create-react-app "project name"* to cerate a new react app